 GIA’s diamond grading considers the proportions of the diamond and the accuracy of its overall symmetry and polish.
 They use the latest in technology to analyze the cut’s impact on the diamond’s light performance.
 The grading scale includes five levels: Excellent, Very Good, Good, Fair, and Poor.
 We suggest choosing cut grades of Excellent or Very Good.

 Color is the next most important quality in a diamond.
-GIA’s grading scale starts at its highest which is D and goes right down the alphabet to Z. D is completely colorless and the most rare, E-F are colorless.
-Near colorless diamonds are G through J. When diamonds descend through the scale, more tint is gradually noticed.
-Diamonds come in various shades, most commonly yellows to browns, then they reach the fancy colors.
+The GIA’s color-grading scale begins with the letter D for colorless diamonds, and continues with increasing presence of color to the letter Z. Diamonds come in various shades, most commonly yellows to browns, then they reach the fancy colors.
 GIA’s scale for “Fancy” colored diamonds is completely different.
 Contact us for more information.
-GIA uses the most recent lab equipment, and technology, which have met exacting standards to grade color.
+GIA uses the most recent lab equipment and technology which have met exacting standards to grade color.
 Remember a diamond that is graded loose, can only be assigned one color grade.

 Why should a diamond have independent lab report?

 The Gemological Institute of America (GIA) provides independent lab reports for diamonds and other gemstones.
 A report from them will help you make an educated choice before you make a purchase or help you secure an accurate appraisal.
 GIA has the highest standards when it comes to evaluating a diamond’s cut, color, clarity and carat weight.

 GIA’s reports on colored gemstones utilize an extensive database and sophisticated analytical tools to identify synthetics, simulants and stones that have undergone treatment.
 Determining if a gemstone’s color is natural or the result of a treatment process is particularly important.